UniversalDependencies/UD_Komi_Zyrian-IKDP/README.md

 # Changelog

 - 2019-10-11
-    - Improvements in annotation consistency: Unmarked accusatives analysed as nominatives, aux:neg and acl:rel new relations.
+    - Improvements in annotation consistency: Unmarked accusatives analysed as nominatives, aux:neg and acl:relcl added new relations.
 Individual lemmas corrected.
 Few missing tags added and POS classes reconsidered Gerunds classified as converbs.
 Features for PronTypes and Degree improved.
 - 2019-04-30
     - New sentences added and annotations harmonized
 - 2018-11-01